 - to increase knowledge and awareness of the species in wintering and staging grounds

 - to maximize international co-operation and networking in countries hosting key wintering/staging grounds along the European flyway of the species

 In order to succeed in the conservation of the LWfG, efforts require a flyway approach.
-Thus, the project involves eight partner organisations from four European countries along the flyway.
-The multi-national and multi-institutional partnership plays a key role in the project.
-The project will undertake concrete actions in seven NATURA 2000 sites in Greece, Bulgaria and Hungary.
+Thus, the project involved eight partner organisations from four European countries along the flyway.
+The multi-national and multi-institutional partnership played a key role in the project.
+The project undertook concrete actions in seven NATURA 2000 sites in Greece, Bulgaria and Hungary.